 - opting in to the new VAT payment scheme when it launches next year and instead of paying the full amount by March 2021, you can make 11 smaller payments and all must be paid back by March 2022.

-If you chose to use the new VAT payment scheme which is set to open for “opt in” in early 2021, you will be able to:
+If you chose to use the new VAT payment scheme, you will be able to:

 - pay the deferred VAT in instalments without adding interest